iterorganization/SimDB/docs/maintenance_guide.md

 ### Using SSL with the Gunicorn/Nginx

-In production, you should be using HTTPS not HTTPS for the SimDB server.
+In production, you should be using HTTPS not HTTP for the SimDB server.
 To do this with Nginx you can change the simdb.conf in the `/etc/nginx/sites-available` that you created in the previous section.

 Change this to be: